-2015 (Columbus): Made 23 appearances (12 starts) in his second season with Crew SC, with 17 appearances coming at rightback, four coming at right midfield, one at leftback and one at central attacking midfield ... recorded four assists ... made his season debut with a substitute appearance at central attacking midfield against Houston (March 7) ... came on at right midfield in the home opener against Toronto FC (March 14) and versus the New York Red Bulls (March 28) ... made his first start of the season with a nod at rightback at Vancouver (April 8) ... came on at right midfield vs. Orlando (April 18) ... started at rightback vs. Seattle (May 9), registering his first assist of the season on Kei Kamara’s eventual game-winning goal ... again started at rightback at San Jose (May 16), registering his 75th MLS appearance and 50th MLS start in the process ... started the club’s international friendly vs. Valencia CF (May 27) ... started at rightback at Orlando (May 30), recording his second assist of the campaign ... came on as a second-half substitute at rightback at Philadelphia (June 3) ... again started at rightback vs. Montreal (June 6), against his former club, LA (June 13) and vs. New England (June 24) ... notched his third assist of the campaign at Real Salt Lake (June 27) ... did not dress at Chicago (July 15) or vs. Chicago (July 19) after being listed as questionable with lower back pain ... came on at rightback as a second-half substitute at Orlando (August 1) ... returned to the starting lineup at Colorado (August 8), recording his fourth assist of the campaign ... came on as a substitute at rightback vs. NYCFC (August 19) and vs. Sporting KC (August 22) ... returned to the starting lineup, at rightback, against FC Dallas (September 6) ... came on at leftback at D.C.
-United (September 19), helping Crew SC close-out a win ... entered the match against Portland (September 26) at right midfield ...
+2015 (Columbus): Jimenez made 23 appearances (12 starts) in his second season with Crew SC, with 17 appearances coming at rightback, four coming at right midfield, one at leftback and one at central attacking midfield.
+He recorded four assists on the season.
+He made his campaign debut with a substitute appearance at central attacking midfield against Houston (March 7).
+Later, he made his first start of the season with a nod at rightback at Vancouver (April 8).
+He started at rightback vs. Seattle (May 9), registering his first assist of the season on Kei Kamara’s eventual game-winning goal.
+He again started at rightback at San Jose (May 16), registering his 75th MLS appearance and 50th MLS start in the process.
+He started the club’s international friendly vs. Valencia CF (May 27).
+Jimenez notched his third assist of the campaign at Real Salt Lake (June 27) and his fourth at Colorado (August 8).
+He did not make an appearance in the Audi 2015 MLS Cup Playoffs.
 Jimenez started in Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17), helping the club earn a 3-1 victory.

 2014 (Columbus): Jimenez made 24 appearances (19 starts), including 12 starts at right midfield, one start at left midfield and six starts at rightback.
 He recorded one goal and five assists in his first season with the Black & Gold.
 He made his Columbus debut in the team’s 2014 Season Opener against D.C.
 United (March 8) and earned a game-winning assist on Jairo Arrieta’s opening goal in the 3-0 win.
 He scored his first goal of the season -- nominated for MLS AT&T Goal of the Week honors -- in the 90th minute against D.C.
 United (April 19), securing a 1-1 draw for the Black & Gold with his fifth career tally.
 He made his first start of the season at rightback in the 2-0 win over Chicago (May 24).
 He returned to the right wing in a start against Real Salt Lake (June 4).
 He made his first start of the season at left midfield in the match at D.C.
 (June 7).
 He came on at right midfield versus Chivas USA (September 7), where he recorded his fourth assist of the campaign.
 He made his first start since July 4 with a nod at rightback versus Montreal (September 27).
 He made his Columbus postseason debut -- and third Playoffs appearance overall -- in the Black & Gold’s opener versus New England (November 1).
 He started at central attacking midfield in the second leg at New England (November 9).
 Jimenez made two starts in the Lamar Hunt U.S. Open Cup tournament -- he started at right midfield in the 2-1 win against Indy Eleven in the Fourth Round (June 17) before starting at rightback in the Fifth Round match at Chicago (June 25).